Humphrey Loch DFC, Royal Flying Corps

 One man fell in the sea today but was picked up.'

 The chief incidents of interest during my stay at Lympne were the frequent air raids.
 Night after moonlight night we would hear the throbbing hum of Gotha engines sweeping close overhead.
 Twice we saw the machines of the daylight raids fly towards London.
 Each time a number of machines from the aerodrome went up in a vain attempt to catch up with the raiders.
 But we were not equipped for fighting and seldom had anything on hand except out of date machines and others of the newest types being prepared for the flight overseas.
 Because we were so helpless, the aerodrome - that is to say all the Ferry Pilots - received a little parcel of white feathers from some well meaning misses of the locality.
 The white feather rage had by then been worked to death and I cannot say that the receipt of the bundle urged us to any more heroic efforts to destroy raiding Gothas or Zeps.

 Lympne Aerodrome 10th September 1917

-'We have had a fairly exiting time during the last week.
+'We have had a fairly exciting time during the last week.
 One night bombed four times in Omer.
 Boulogne bombed three nights in succession.
 Also various stray Huns passing over this place.
 Otherwise everything is as dull as ditch water and most of us are in a state of collapse from utter boredom.

 They have sent a lot of us away to various other places in England but being unlucky I've been stuck here.
 Very sorry to hear poor Crutchley had such a crash, but he's much to be envied with his Russian Order and Captaincy.'